MaheshBharadwaj/Encryption/README.md

 # Encryption
   Program that emulates end to end encryption by using dynamic running key cipher

-Note:
+   1. Note:
         Always decrypt immediately after encrypting as the key changes for each instance of the program

-Note2:
+   2. Note2:
     [in code blocks] You are required to link libcomdlg32.a before compilation.
-This is done by: settings->compiler settings->linker settings->add->[your codeblocks directory]->mingw->lib and locating the said file
+This is done by:
+     **settings->compiler settings->linker settings->add->[your codeblocks directory]->mingw->lib and locating the said                       file(libcomdlg32.a)**
      #this has been tested only in windows#